BND Hamburger Icon

 Additionally, having senior sales staff and managers on board early creates a great built-in support system for associates who are more resistant to change.

-Michael Tuso, director of revenue performance at Chili Piper, said he’d experienced both good and bad CRM implementations and that a positive outcome is closely linked to early involvement from the sales department.
-He told Business News Daily that, in addition to having a small group of tech-savvy sales staff pilot the project, he utilized those involved early in the process to get other staff on board.
+Michael Tuso, co-founder and CEO of Callypso, said he’d experienced both good and bad CRM implementations and that a positive outcome is closely linked to early involvement from the sales department.
+He told Business News Daily that, in addition to having a small group of technically skilled sales staff pilot the project, he relied on them to get other staff members on board.

 “Because I had looped some of the most tech-savvy reps in early in the process, I had five salespeople saying this was a good idea – plus our VP of sales, other sales managers and the entire tech department,” Tuso said.
 “This made selling [the other sales staff] easy and enabled me to focus on delivering the very best training and implementation plan possible.”